Sabre (travel reservation system): Overview

-Sabre is headquartered in Southlake, Texas, and has employees in various locations around the world.
+Sabre is headquartered in Southlake, Texas, and has many employees in various locations around the world.

 History

-The name of the travel reservation system is an abbreviation for "Semi-automated Business Research Environment", and was originally styled in all-capital letters as SABRE.
+The name of the computer reservation system is an abbreviation for "Semi-Automated Business Research Environment", and was originally styled in all-capital letters as SABRE.
 It was developed to automate the way American Airlines booked reservations.

+Manual airline reservations: Sell and report

 In the 1950s, American Airlines was facing a serious challenge in its ability to quickly handle airline reservations in an era that witnessed high growth in passenger volumes in the airline industry.
-Before the introduction of SABRE, the airline's system for booking flights was entirely manual, having developed from the techniques originally developed at its Little Rock, Arkansas, reservations center in the 1920s.
-In this manual system, a team of eight operators would sort through a rotating file with cards for every flight.
-When a seat was booked, the operators would place a mark on the side of the card, and knew visually whether it was full.
-This part of the process was not all that slow, at least when there were not that many planes, but the entire end-to-end task of looking for a flight, reserving a seat, and then writing up the ticket could take up to three hours in some cases, and 90 minutes on average.
+Before the introduction of SABRE, the airline's system for booking flights was almost entirely manual, like all other airlines at the time.

+During the 1930s, most airlines in that period used a request and reply system in which seat inventory was controlled from the departure city.
+A sales agent would call in a proposed reservation to a departure management agent or booking agent stationed in the departure city.
+In this manual system, a team of eight operators would sort through a rotating file with cards for all upcoming scheduled flights from the departure city.
+When a seat was booked, the operator would locate the corresponding flight card, mark the booked seat, and manually write out the flight ticket.
+The entire end-to-end task of looking for a flight, marking a seat as reserved, and writing up the flight ticket took approximately 90 minutes on average.
 The system also had limited room to scale.
-It was limited to about eight operators because that was the maximum that could fit around the file.
-To handle more queries the only solution was to add more layers of hierarchy to filter down requests into batches.
+It was limited to eight operators because that was the maximum that could fit around the rotating file.